|

 -blueberries

--banana (I prefer to only use ½, and definitely don’t add it to every shake)
+-banana (I prefer to only use ½, and

 -citrus (orange, clementine, etc)